landeros91/UFOs/README.md

 One can start by going to http://127.0.0.1:5500/index.html that will take them to the UFO Sightings site.
 From there one can speculate if we are alone!
 ![](https://github.com/landeros91/UFOs/blob/main/main.png)

+Some modifications have been made were we can now filter by the following.

 ## Summary